 Let’s get into it.

-What is a Waiter/Waitress?
+What is a Waitress, Waiter, or Server?

-A waiter, waitress, or server is a front-of-house restaurant employee who takes care of guests during the length of their visit, mainly by recording and fulfilling their food and drink orders.
+A waitress, waiter, or server is a front-of-house restaurant employee who takes care of guests during the length of their visit, mainly by recording and fulfilling their food and drink orders.

 The titles “waiter,” “waitress,” and “server” are used pretty interchangeably.
 “Waiter” typically refers to a restaurant server who is a man, while “waitress” typically refers to a restaurant server who is a woman.
 But we want to acknowledge that the terms "waiter" and "waitress" are outdated and don't leave much room for gender inclusivity within a restaurant team.
 If you’re looking for a gender-neutral term that applies to this role, simply use “server" instead.